DEFRA/stw-processing-api/README.md

 2. Run `docker-compose build`
 3. Run `docker-compose up`

-Following the completion of the steps above, the application should now be running on the port specified in the console output.
+Following the completion of the steps above, the application should now be running on port `5000`.

 ### Running on Local Machine